brianlee9090/weather-app/README.md

-# the weather app: life info from postal code
+# The Weather App: Life Info from Postal Code
 An easy SPA to get the daily life information you need.
 Enter your Japan postal code and get the local weather & news!

-## Demo:
+## Demo
 Please watch the demo video [here](https://drive.google.com/file/d/1RW_WP2yGHn7uDur2T74duTVIX7oYGcVF/view?usp=sharing).

 ## How to use